Drug Side Effects

 Women using contraceptive patches feel this.
 You could be allergic to the contents of the patch.

-You may experience these symptoms if you use a vaginal ring.
+If you use a vaginal ring, you may experience these symptoms as a side effect of birth control pills.
 If the symptoms are bad, you may shift to either a patch or a pill.

 This is a rare, yet serious side effect of birth control pills.
 If not addressed on time, it can become a medical emergency.

 There is increasing evidence that using oral contraceptives for PCOS might not be a good idea.
-While they do help reduce excess male hormones fast, the big positive effects being to wear out in six months or so of starting.
-What’s more, some studies have found that using oral contraceptives long term for PCOS can actually make the PCOS worse.
-Here are the long term side effects of birth control pills in women with PCOS.
+While they do help reduce excess male hormones fast, the positive effects being to wear out in six months or so of starting.
+What’s more, some studies have found that long term use of oral contraceptives can actually worsen the PCOS.
+Here are the long term side effects of birth control pills.

 There have been cases where non-diabetic women developed diabetes through long term use of oral contraceptives.